-These easy doodles for kids really keep them engaged.
-You can give these simple ideas a go in the classroom or at home.
+These easy doodle ideas keep kids of all ages engaged.
+You can experiment with these simple ideas in the classroom or at home.

-Doodling helps us to relax our minds and takes us away from screens.
-Kids love to experiment, play with color, shape and pattern with no fixed outcome in mind.
+Doodling helps us to relax our minds, engages our imagination, and takes us away from screens for a while.
+Kids love to experiment, and play with colors and patterns.
+The outcome isn’t as important as the process with doodling.

-Mindful coloring books have been popular for some time , and we all know the relaxing benefits of switching off for a while.
+Mindful coloring books have been popular for several years, and we all know the relaxing benefits of switching off for a while.

 However, sometimes the simplest ideas are the best.
 We don’t always need expensive art materials and coloring books to keep kids creatively occupied.